 Investors: If you would like to join me in building wealth as an investor through Prosper you can sign up here.
 I plan to invest in Prosper for as long as the returns are over 3X the 10-year yield = 6-8% returns which is far better than any CD or money market account.

-Note: Prosper allows investors in the following 29 states: Alaska, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Louisiana, Maine, Minnesota, Mississippi, Missouri, Montana, Nevada, New Hampshire, New York, Oregon, Rhode Island, South Carolina, South Dakota, Utah, Virginia, Washington, Wisconsin and Wyoming.
+Note: Prosper allows investors in the following 31 states: Alaska, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Louisiana, Maine, Michigan, Minnesota, Mississippi, Missouri, Montana, Nevada, New Hampshire, New York, Oregon, Rhode Island, South Carolina, South Dakota, Utah, Virginia, Vermont, Washington, West Virginia, Wisconsin and Wyoming.

 About the Author: Sam began investing his own money ever since he first opened a Charles Schwab brokerage account online in 1995.
 Sam loved investing so much that he decided to make a career out of investing by spending the next 13 years after college on Wall Street.
 During this time, Sam received his MBA from UC Berkeley with a focus on finance and real estate.
 He also became Series 7 and Series 63 registered.
 In 2012, Sam was able to retire at the age of 35 largely due to his investments that now generate over six figures a year in passive income.
 Sam now spends his time playing tennis, spending time with family, and writing online to help others achieve financial freedom.